23 Mar How to Hate Your Job (or 16 Things Not to Do)

 Beware the following…

 If you want to do work you love, do not do the following (or how to hate your job):

 6. Only do work related to your specific job role.
-Big companies often tightly define job roles.
+Big companies often have tightly defined job roles.
 If you are in charge of stacking boxes, are you really going to do nothing but stack boxes?
 Find a way to add more value.
 See if the boxes could be designed more effectively.
 Get creative.
-How on earth could you grow any other way?
-My first job was nonstop number crunching but I loved branding and positioning so I worked with my boss to understand how and why customers bought the products we managed.
+How could you grow any other way?
+My first job was nonstop number crunching, but I loved branding and positioning, so I worked with my boss to understand how and why customers bought the products we managed.
 It made us both better.

 7. Don’t understand yourself.
-It’s quite possible to go four years through advanced education and perhaps through your whole life without learning a thing about the most important subject.
+It’s quite possible to go four years through advanced education, and perhaps through your whole life, without learning a thing about the most important subject.
 Take the time to know you.
 Do the work.
 That’s exactly why I created Live Off Your Passion.
-If you haven’t already, it’s worth a look.
+If you haven’t checked it out already, it’s worth a look.

 If you don’t have a job, don’t wander around begging for one.
-Go out and get some freakin skills.
+Go out and get some freakin’ skills.
 Attract employers.
 You know, you can job hunt while you become an expert.
-A year and a half ago I decided I didn’t want finance to be my only skill, so I decided to do everything I could to learn about blogging and e-business.
+A year and a half ago I decided I didn’t want finance to be my only skill, so I decided to do everything I could to learn about online business and building a career around work you love.
 I now get paid real money to help people on just that.
-In many people’s eyes I’m an expert (it’s all relative).
+In many people’s eyes, I’m an expert (it’s all relative).
 That only took a year.
-In many cases it can be much shorter.
+In many cases, it can be much shorter.

 10. Do work that someone less skilled could do.
 Just because it’s inside your job role, does not mean you have to do it.
-The possibilities with outsourcing are unreal.
-If you can’t outsource it, then find someone who really likes the task and trade with them.
+The possibilities with outsourcing are incredible.
+If you can’t outsource it, then find a colleague who really likes the task and trade with them.